WordPress/block-development-examples/README.md

 pnpm run build
 ```

-At this point you are now ready to begin developing and testing.
+At this point you are now ready to begin developing and testing the examples.

 To see the examples in action you can:
 - Run `npx @wp-now/wp-now start` from any plugin folder to use [`wp-now`](https://github.com/WordPress/playground-tools/tree/trunk/packages/wp-now) to quickly launch a WordPress installation with that specific plugin installed.